1984

 They had a break during recording to have a gig with Elton John

-on June 2 in Ludwigshafen.
-Not because of that but they
+on 2 June in Ludwigshafen.
+But this wasn't the reason that they couldn't

 Alan: "We returned from Music Works [in London where we recorded]